 Information about your potential swimming teacher, the swimming school they work for and the type of swimming pool your lessons will take place in can all help determine the quality of the swimming lessons you are considering booking.
 Scroll down to see some specific questions you may want to ask.

 Your location and where you live can often be the biggest deciding factor and therefore you may have little choice.

-When you contact your local swim school to make enquiries about your swimming lessons, don’t be afraid to ask some of the following questions.
+When you contact your local swim school to make enquiries about your beginner swimming lessons, don’t be afraid to ask some of the following questions:

 Group lessons are usually less expensive and you will most likely be committed to a course of lessons spread out over several weeks.
 The number of pupils in the group matters.
 The smaller the group, the more attention each swimmer will get from the teacher.
 Group lessons can be a popular choice for adults, particularly those with some anxiety or fear of swimming.
 Being in the water with adults that share similar anxieties can in itself be reassuring.
 It can also eliminate the ‘embarrassment factor’ that some adults feel.

 It must be noted here that any children with high levels of fear and anxiety will benefit more from one-to-one lessons.
 A skilled and reassuring swimming teacher can calm anxieties in a one-to-one lesson very quickly.

 The most obvious question is ‘what qualifications does he or she have?’
 If they are a teacher in the US, they should have a USA Swimming qualification and if they are from the United Kingdom’ they should have either an ASA (Amateur Swimming Association) or an STA (Swimming Teachers Association) qualification.
 Another question you may want to ask is how much experience the teacher has.

 You may want some information about the swimming school itself such as what association they are affiliated to and how established they are.
 Ask them to tell you about a recent success story.

 Ask some questions about the lessons themselves.